janezz25/SEIR-C19-SI/README.md

 ### Usage

-We need firstly to run the model with all parameters and data to produce forecast projections.
+We need firstly to run the model with all the parameters and data to produce forecast projections.

 ```
 setwd("path_to_working_directory")